LeviSchuck/levischuck.com/links.markdown

 + [Micro Service Architecture](http://yobriefca.se/blog/2013/04/29/micro-service-architecture/) Defines what MSA is, which twitter uses and most large-scale systems like eBay as well.
 + [Load balancing in AWS](http://engineering.chartbeat.com/2014/02/12/part-2-lessons-learned-tuning-tcp-and-nginx-in-ec2/) They reduced their response time by 98.5% by moving from a homegrown solution to Amazon's ELB.
 + [Smartstack Service Discovery](http://nerds.airbnb.com/smartstack-service-discovery-cloud/) An inverted way of balancing services.
++ [Docker Base Images](http://phusion.github.io/baseimage-docker/) How you are probably doing docker wrong, and how you can do better.

 # Javascript Libraries